 Bullitt was nominated for two technical Oscar, winning for Best Editing, by Frank P. Keller.
 The other nomination for Best Sound, orchestrated By Warner Bros-Seven Studio Sound Department; the winner, though, was the musical “Oliver!”

-“Bullitt” was the fifth top-grossing film of the year, reaffirming McQueen’s bankability and box-office success.
+The fifth top-grossing film of the year, Bullitt reaffirmed McQueen’s bankability and box-office success.